How to connect a turntable to your Sonos system

 Can you wirelessly connect a turntable to Sonos?

-You can, as long as both the Sonos speaker and the turntable have Bluetooth.
+You can, as long as both the Sonos speaker and the turntable have Bluetooth functionality.
 The Sonos speakers with Bluetooth are the Era 300 and Era 100, Move and Roam.
-In theory any Bluetooth turntable should work, as long as it has a phono preamp built-in – we've connected the Era 100 to the Audio Technica AT-LPW50BTRW over Bluetooth, but pairing took some trial and error.
+In theory, any Bluetooth turntable should work so long as it has a phono preamp built-in – we've connected the Era 100 to the Audio Technica AT-LPW50BTRW over Bluetooth, but pairing took some trial and error.

 Which record players work with Sonos?

 You'll need a turntable with a phono preamp built in, otherwise you'll have to add one separately.
-Sonos recommends the Pro-Ject T1 Phono SB, which it also sells.
-We haven't reviewed that exact model, but we did award the standard Pro-Ject T1 four stars, so it's a pretty safe bet that it'll be a decent budget deck.
+Sonos recommends the Pro-Ject T1 Phono SB, which it sells on its website.
+We haven't reviewed that exact model, but we did award the standard Pro-Ject T1 four stars, so it's a pretty safe bet that it'll be at least a half-decent budget deck.

 In theory, any Bluetooth turntable will work with a Bluetooth-enabled Sonos speaker, as these types of turntables will already have a phono stage built-in to work.
 Additionally, turntables that are part of the "Works with Sonos" program – such as the Victrola Stream Carbon – are certified to work seamlessly within a Sonos system.